lea-sabatier/portfolio/Projects/Power BI project.md

 # Display the list
 print(noms_plus_de_10_occurrences)
 ```

+Categorize jobs into 5 main categories for better display in Power Bi

 ```python
 #"Manual" categorization of jobs that occur more than 10 times in the dataset into 5 categories